bochen-sysnet/bochen-sysnet.github.io/_pages/about.md

 This is Bo Chen, a postdoc at University of Illinois at Urbana-Champaign (UIUC) working with Prof. Klara Nahrstedt.
 I obtained my Ph.D. in computer science at UIUC in 2022, advised by Prof. Klara Nahrstedt.
 Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Xinbing Wang.

-My research aims to achieve an experience termed Telepresence, which allows humans to perceive remote sensory data in real-time and enables servers to analyze this data instantly.
-In particular, I focus on Intelligent Telepresence systems where Artificial Intelligence (AI) techniques (e.g., deep neural networks, neural rendering, and neural codecs) broke the barriers of traditional telepresence systems.
-My past research advocates the AI-system co-design to overcome the bandwidth, computation, and reliability challenges in building practical Intelligent Telepresence systems.
+Artificial Intelligence (AI) enhances human immersiveness by enabling humans to better perceive the world through advanced representation techniques such as \textbf{Neural Compression} and \textbf{Neural Rendering}, as well as powerful analysis methods such as \textbf{Deep Neural Networks} and \textbf{Large Language Vision Models (LLVM)} for processing real-world multimodal signals.
+However, AI's reliance on large volumes of data for both training and inference presents significant challenges to current transmission and computation infrastructure.
+My research advocates the AI-system co-design to overcome the bandwidth, computation, and reliability challenges in building practical immersive AI systems.

-**Research Interests: Networked systems.
-Multimedia systems.
-Machine learning systems.
-Mobile systems.**
+**Research Interests: Networking, operating systems, immersive/visual/spatial computing, and mobile computing.**

 **I am now actively looking for tenure-track faculty positions (2024-2025).
 Feel free to ping me if you have any openings.**